Shawnyeungcf/containerize-PHP-and-Apache/README.md

 docker-compose down
 ```

-2. And start the container servers again with"
+2. And start the container servers again with

 ```
 docker-compose up
 ```

-# Thanks to
+### Thanks to

 https://github.com/mzazon/php-apache-mysql-containerized